Surya, Rinku headline India’s Super Over win, T20I series sweep

 In the latest instance, the hosts lost seven wickets for 27 runs in a space of 4.5 overs.

+The 19th over cost India only three runs and suddenly the match that looked all but over after Khaleel Ahmed’s profligate 18th over with six wides came into life.

-But when Kusal Mendis (43), Pathum Nissanka (26) and Perera (46) were in cruise control mode with stands of 58 and 52 for the first and second wicket stands.
+But when Kusal Mendis (43), Pathum Nissanka (26) and Perera (46) were in cruise control mode with stands of 58 and 52 for the first and second wicket stands, the story looked different.

+However, just like winning, losing is also a habit and the Islanders have caught that bad bug.

+As far as Surya is concerned, in his first series as the skipper, he could do no wrong and also was the reason behind head coach Gautam Gambhir’s wide grin when Rinku was brought in the 19th over and removed Perera.